 - b.
 The order of distribution is as follows: - 1.
 Expenses and recovery, including attorneys' fees, - 2.
 Carrier to the extent money has already been paid, and; - 3.
 Employee with a credit to the carrier in the amount received by the employee. - 4.
 The Workers' Compensation carrier will have a priority lien over third party recoveries.
 The third party responsible for the compensable injury cannot be a co-employee, if both this party and the claimant were in the course and scope of their employment when the accident occurred. - 5.
-The carrier can go to the Board for an order seeking to perfect its credit on future benefits.
+The carrier can go to the IAB for an order seeking to perfect its credit on future benefits.
+As a practical matter the settlement of a third party case, in the consideration of the lien can be combined with a commutation of the remaining benefits available in the workers' compensation case.